 Tailor your sales or marketing funnel to your ideal customers in 3 steps

 One mistake beginners make is to try to convert everyone who enters their funnel.

 Not only is this unrealistic—it’s also inefficient.
 A better way to increase conversions is to start at the bottom stages of your funnel (at or near the conversion stage) and work backward to improve the user experience for your ideal customers.

-Your ideal customers are the ones who would benefit most from what you have to offer; when you build your funnel around their needs and drives, you can quickly boost conversions.
+Your ideal customers are the ones who would benefit most from what you have to offer; when you build your funnel around their needs, you can quickly boost conversions.

 Set up a funnel tool to start collecting traffic data.
-A typical e-commerce funnel might look like this:
+Here are some funnel examples to get you started:

-homepage > category page > product page > cart > checkout > thank you page
+Ecommerce sites: product pages > cart > checkout > thank you page

-As you collect the data, you'll be able to identify the high-traffic, high-exit pages where visitors are leaving your website.
+As you collect the data, you'll be able to perform funnel analysis and identify the high-traffic, high-exit pages where visitors are leaving your website.